What is a door supervisor?

 -Good problem solving skills for dealing with difficult customers who refuse to leave or are being disruptive.

-Door supervisors may be required to occasionally escort people from the premises for various reasons, such as those who are drunk and disorderly or threatening others.
+Door supervisors may be required to occasionally escort people from the premises for various reasons, such as those who are drunk and disorderly, threatening others or carrying dangerous weapons.

 The Modern Misinterpretation